Table of Contents

-Socially and economically, dialysis can be expensive and be a barrier for those without traveling means.
-It forced patients to travel or stay idle for long periods, rendering them unable to work or carry out daily activities.
+Socially and economically, dialysis can be expensive and a barrier for those without a means of transportation.
+It forces patients to travel or stay idle for long periods, rendering them unable to work or carry out daily activities.

 Preparing for Renal Replacement Therapy

-Form of therapy depends on personal preference, the extent of disease and medical advice.
-Before one can start hemodialysis, an operation must be performed on the patient.
-Most preferred is the Cimino fistula, an anastomosis between the arteria radialis and the vena cephalica in the distal forearm.
-This is access created in the distal forearm of a patient to allow blood to flow in and out.
-The main aims of this procedure are to arteriorize the vein and make it stronger to handle a large amount of blood flow as well as withstand multiple venipunctures without undergoing changes.
+This form of therapy depends on personal preference, the extent of disease, and medical advice.
+Before one can start hemodialysis, the patient must undergo surgery.
+Usually, this is the Cimino fistula, an anastomosis between the arteria radialis and the vena cephalica in the distal forearm.
+This is access created in the patient’s distal forearm to allow blood to flow in and out.
+The main aim of this procedure is to arteriorize the vein, making it stronger to handle a large amount of blood flow and withstand multiple venipunctures without undergoing changes.

-Other modalities include AV graft and central venous catheter.
-Maintaining care to access is vital for preventing infection.
+Other modalities include an AV graft and a central venous catheter.
+Maintaining access is vital for preventing infection.
 Accesses should be cleansed and untouched.
-Blood pressure and vaccines, IV’s should be avoided in the arm access’s.
-Patients should also be instructed to take low sodium and low potassium diet to lessen the burden on the kidneys.
+Blood pressure and vaccines, IV’s should be avoided in the arm access.
+Patients should also be instructed to follow low sodium and low potassium diet to reduce the burden on the kidneys.